Why retailers cannot ignore McDonald’s’ touchscreen innovation

 The company has always quickly responded to the changing tastes of its customers.
 From its “grown-up” redesign of European outlets (a strategy since adapted by competitors such as Greggs), to the expansion of its healthy food range (a strategy since adapted by competitors such as Greggs), its decisions have maintained its high-street, fast-food dominance despite there being more competition than ever before, and at a time when consumers are more impatient than ever.

-Over the last few months, McDonald’s has rolled out Evoke’s touchscreen ordering system at an alarming rate.
+Over the last couple of years, McDonald’s has rolled out Evoke’s touchscreen ordering system at an alarming rate.
 Cynically, it can be seen as a shrewd move, given it lowers demand for point-of-sale staff and could drop the wage bill significantly.
 However, McDonald’s has demonstrated how the facelessness of technology does not replace the faces of its staff – instead, it can complement and enhance the consumer experience, responding to a greater demand for personalised service using more suitably modern tech.

 The introduction of touchscreen ordering will undoubtedly become a norm in fast food, but retailers in other markets need to take notice of the possibilities this specific development could have for their own high-street presence – so long as they use it correctly.